paragparashar03/Transfer_learning_ResNet50_With_Tensorboard/README.md

 #Deep learning models-Keras link: https://github.com/fchollet/deep-learning-models clone the repository

 #Dataset: Data file is provided as zip file along with ipynb file

+TensorBoard has been used in this code for better Visualization of Epoch accuracy, loss vs No. of Epochs.
+It is an effective callback method from Keras.
+Results have been included in both ipnb and doc file.